 - File for a bond reduction hearing

-When you hire a Combs Waterkotte criminal defense attorney in the Pulaski County, MO area, you’re not just hiring a top-rated criminal defense attorney in Pulaski County, MO and beyond – you’re protecting your rights, your freedom, and your future.
-Along with knowledgeable criminal defense lawyers, our team is available 24/7 and offers experience and expertise in the following areas for residents in Pulaski County and beyond:
+If you hire a Combs Waterkotte criminal defense attorney in the Pulaski County, MO area, you’re not just choosing a top-rated criminal defense attorney in Pulaski County, MO and beyond – you’re safeguarding your rights, your freedom, and your future.
+In addition to knowledgeable criminal defense attorneys, our legal team is available 24/7 and provides experience and expertise in the following areas for Pulaski County, MO residents:

-A Full-Service Pulaski County, MO Criminal Defense Firm
+Your Trusted Pulaski County, MO Criminal Defense Team

 We provide comprehensive legal defense across a full range of practice areas in and around Pulaski County, MO, including: